1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • A scaly or crusted patch of skin

-• A lesion with raised, rolled edges and a sunken center
+• A lesion characterized by elevated and rolled edges and depressed center

-• New or changing spots on the nose or face
+• Emerging or emerging spots at the nose or face

-• Persistent irritation in the mouth or throat (for mucosal SCC)
+• Constant irritation to the mouth or the throat (regarding mucosal SCC)

 Causes

-• History of frequent sunburns or prolonged sun exposure
+• Past history of frequent sunburns or sun exposure

 Treatment